thmild/keyperm/README.md

 runs a commented toy example.

-A paper describing the methodology is currently in preparation.
+A paper describing the methodology in detail is currently in preparation.